Class StreamSubject

 public void isInStrictOrder()

-Fails if the subject is not strictly ordered, according to the natural ordering of its elements.
+Checks that the actual stream is strictly ordered, according to the natural ordering of its elements.
 Strictly ordered means that each element in the stream is strictly greater than the element that preceded it.

 Throws: